NiklasMelton/AdaptiveResonanceLib/paper.md

 Additionally, the library serves as a valuable educational tool, providing well-documented code and familiar APIs to support hands-on experimentation with ART models.
-It is ideal for academic courses or personal projects in artificial intelligence and machine learning, making **artlib** a versatile resource.
+It is ideal for academic courses, personal projects, and research in artificial intelligence and machine learning, making **artlib** a versatile resource.

 **artlib** is actively maintained and designed for future extension, allowing users to create new ART models, adjust parameters for specific applications, and explore ART's